cello-ben/bprintf/README.md

 # Generative AI Disclosure

 The code herein was written **without** the help of generative AI.
+When I got stuck, I either researched or reached out for help on r/cprogramming.
+I am deeply grateful for the latter.
 Generative AI **was** used as an advisor for setting up the breadboard, as well as for basic electronics troubleshooting as I got set up for my first time doing embedded development.